GauravDubey56/mutual-fund-explorer/README.md

 MUTUAL FUND EXPLORER
--Fetch mutual fund dataset from an available RAPID API to write on a Postgres DB.
+-Search API: to fetch mutual funds based on keyword matching using GIN-indexing -Fetch mutual fund dataset from an available RAPID API to write on a Postgres DB.
 -Created APIs and UI dashboard to fetch Mutual funds through fund families, get info, purchase dummy units